mjcarnaje/smart-doc/README.md

 ## Configuration

-Ensure that all services (Redis, Ollama) are running and properly configured.
+Ensure that all services (Redis, Ollama, PostgreSQL) are running and properly configured.
 Update the settings in your Django `settings.py` and `.env` files as needed.

 ## Running the Application